Giant Bicycles: Liv

 In 2014, the Liv/Giant sub-brand was re-branded to Liv.
 The re-branding was meant to further differentiate the Liv brand products with existing Giant product, communicating the concept of "designed by women for women".
 All Liv products are designed from the ground up including frame geometry and carbon layup, and utilizes separate molds and designs that separate it from Giant branded products.
 As part of the rebranding, dedicated Liv stores and Liv zones within most Giant retailers were introduced.

 Momentum

-In 2015, Giant announced the global launch of its Momentum brand lifestyle bikes.
+In 2009, Giant launched its Momentum brand commuter bikes for Chinese market.
+Later, in 2015, Giant announced the global sale of the Momentum lifestyle bikes.
 The first two models, the iNeed Street and iWant Park, had an ARP of US$425 and were aimed at a younger, more urban demographic than Giant's more expensive performance road and mountain bikes.

 Cadex

-In July 2019, Giant launched CADEX, previously the name of their mass-produced carbon fiber bicycle launched in 1987, as their line of bicycle components, wheels, tires, and finishing kits.
+In July 2019, Giant launched CADEX, named after their mass-produced carbon fiber bicycle launched in 1987, as their line of bicycle components, wheels, tires, and finishing kits.
 Before the brand was officially launched, UCI WorldTeam teams sponsored by Giant (Team Sunweb on 2018, and CCC Pro Team on 2019) were seen with components branded as #Overachieve, which Giant says were race-tested prototypes of the CADEX components.
 This line was designed to "develop superior cycling components for pro racers" and compete directly with the Specialized S-Works line.